 - Kronos Time System

-- Off-campus access to the NU Network (VPN)
+- Off-campus access to the Northwestern network (VPN)

-Based on your University affiliation (faculty, staff, student, or a combination of staff/student, etc.), your NetID provides you with role-specific access to University systems.
+Based on your University affiliation (faculty, staff, student, or a combination of staff/student, etc.), your NetID provides you with role-specific access to University systems and resources.

 Using your NetID

-NetIDs are provided to active members of the University community as a result of having been entered into FASIS (faculty/staff) or SES (students).
-If you are a faculty or staff member, your personal information has been entered into FASIS by Human Resources.
+NetIDs are provided to active members of the University community as a result of having been entered into myHR (faculty/staff) or CAESAR (students).
+If you are a faculty or staff member, your personal information has been entered into myHR by Human Resources.
 If you are a student, your personal information has entered by the University Registrar.

 You must activate your NetID before you can use it.
-You will be notified when your NetID has been created and you can begin the student activation process or faculty/staff activation process.
+You will be notified when your NetID has been created and you can begin the NetID activation process.
 Faculty and staff receive information about NetID activation from their department NetID coordinator.
 Students receive their NetID Activation Code from their school or the Admissions Office.